-However, if you have a large dog which could dig to China, given the opportunity, you should invest in a sturdy gate.
+However, if you have a large dog that could dig to China, given the opportunity, you should invest in a sturdy gate.

 I chose the chain link fence gate because it’s durable and easy to install.
-You’ll use the two metal posts to serve as the doorway.
+You’ll use the 2 metal posts to serve as the doorway.